About Dr. Newberger

 for the ministry.
 Although he personally subscribes to a Judeo-Christian worldview, he welcomes and works with people from all walks of life.
 Click here

-to read more about his background.
+to read more about his personal story.

 In addition to his professional expertise, Dr. Ken draws upon his own marital experience.
 He has been happily married to Mary for 42 years.
 They have three grown children.
 As appropriate, he will share personal insights gleaned along the way to further help the two of you.
 As actor Errol Flynn said to actress Olivia De Havilland in a classic 1941 movie, so Dr. Ken says, Walking through life with you, ma'am, has been a very gracious thing.